 Heidelberg to the Nibelungen

 The town of Heidelberg is the starting point of this tour.
-Located nicely on the Neckar River, Heidelberg is well-known for its University, which was the leading one of its kind in 19th century Germany and is also the oldest in the country (having been founded in 1386)!
+Located on the Neckar River, Heidelberg is well-known for its University, which was the leading one of its kind in 19th century Germany and is also the oldest in the country (having been founded in 1386)!
 Also of fame is the 16th-17th century Schloß, which is now mostly in ruins.
 In its cellar is a gargantuan wine cask.
-The town also has a scenic path overlooking it called the Philosophenweg as well as an impressive Old bridge gate.
-From Heidelberg, the tour continues along the river to Ladenburg, the eldest German village on the right side of the Rhine.
+The town also has a scenic path called the Philosophenweg as well as an impressive Old bridge gate.
+From Heidelberg, the bike tour continues along the river to Ladenburg, the oldest German village on the right side of the Rhine.
 At the foot of the Oden Forest is Bergstraße, which will take you to the Nibelungen, a former hunting region.

 Via charming villages and old castles of the Karolinger nobility, the route will bring you into Heppenheim, which is surrounded by picturesque half-timbered houses.
 The Royal Hall of the Karolinger in Lorsch is a UNESCO World Heritage Site.
 Worms contains an impressive imperial Cathedral (Wormser Dom) that is one of Germany’s finest examples of Romanesque architecture!
 Worms also plays a prominent role in the ancient German Nibelungenlied (an epic poem that tells the tragic story of a dragon slayer and the royal Burgundians family).
 A festival is held every year to retell the tale.
 The Nibelungensaga is said to be factually based on individuals and events of the 5th and 6th centuries.
 While in Worms, be sure to indulge in some of their well-known Liebfraumilch wine!
 Following will be citron and fig fruit trees as well as the Wachten Castle and the quaint old town center of Neustadt.
 Speyer will impress you with its fascinating emperor’s Cathedral from 1030, also a World Heritage Site.